the ministry site of Paul and Ellie Madsen

 Paul completed his Masters in Music Education from the Univ. of Nebraska in July of 2005 to aid in curriculum development, the accreditation process and further outreach through music.
 After moving to Hungary in 2012, Paul began serving as an educational consultant with ACSI, providing training in Biblical integration for teachers throughout Europe while continuing to minister with youth through music and student leadership development.

 Paul leads the ACSI Europe Student Leadership Conference, which impacts over 400 participants from about 40 christian schools each year.
-Paul manages the ACSIEurope.org website in 8 languages as a resource for over 300 ACSI schools in Europe and other web-based tools for Christian school administration and professional development.
-He is particularly interested in developing cross-cultural ministry relationships which will impact young people and their understanding of God's call on their lives.
+Paul manages the ACSIEurope.org multi-language website as a resource for over 300 ACSI schools in Europe and other web-based tools for Christian school administration and professional development.
+Paul is particularly interested in developing cross-cultural ministry relationships which will impact young people and their understanding of God's call on their lives.

 Paul (iMessage, Facetime, WhatsApp): +36 30 748 3588